Corinthians receives Coritiba for the Brazilian on a likely debut night and returns; know everything

 Escalation

 Vítor Pereira gained new options in relation to the last match, against Ceará.
-In addition to Yuri Alberto, and the returns of those on loan, Timão can win Willian, Fagner and Maycon back after a period in the medical department.
+In addition to Yuri Alberto, and the returns of those on loan, Timão should win Maycon and Willian back after a period in the medical department.

-Given this scenario, a possible Corinthians has Cassius; Fagner, Gil, Raul and Lucas Piton; Cantillo, Maycon and Du Queiroz; Róger Guedes (Adson), Willian and Yuri Alberto.
+Faced with this scenario, Meu Timão found that Corinthians should enter the field with Cassius; Rafael Ramos, Gil, Raul and Lucas Piton; Cantillo, Maycon and Roni; Róger Guedes, Willian and Yuri Alberto.

 Arbitration